Tuesday, October 6, 2009

-Penn insists, however, that his relationship with Borges “had nothing to do with the Zodiac murders.
-She mentioned her aunt Stella a few times but in other contexts, and I knew that she lived on Lake Herman Road.
+Penn insists his relationship with Borges “had nothing to do with the Zodiac murders.
+She mentioned her aunt Stella a few times, but in other contexts, and I knew that she lived on Lake Herman Road.
 I didn't know that Stella had figured in the Zodiac story until I read Graysmith's book in 1986.”

 Penn also insists that during the murders, he and Mary Ann lived in Berkeley.
 But Susan Wilkinson’s brief for his 1984 divorce—which she says Penn read and approved—has him living at two addresses in Vallejo from 1969-73.
 “We lived for only five months in Vallejo, starting in January 1973,” Penn says.
 “Susan Wilkinson made a mistake.”

 Penn deluged me with old records to prove his point.